GIS Developer - MA, Geography, University of Colorado, Boulder

 issues on the program.
 It's classifies individual burn detections into discrete events for further analysis (Balch et. al., 2020).

 This will take you to an excerpt from my thesis.
-I only included the first three chapters After focusing on the
+I only included the first two chapters, and then summarized the rest.
+These maps are meant to

 A potential biosignature is a substance or structure that might have a biological origin but requires